 Animal Planet may not be the first place you’d visit for a cowboy reality show.
 But it certainly provides a raw and beautiful look into the lives of hard-working cowboys whose livelihood lies in operating family-owned cattle ranches.

-Last American Cowboy, which is also available on Amazon, hones in on three families – the Hughs, Galts, and Stuckys – as they live out their lives on their respective cattle ranches.
+Last American Cowboy hones in on three families – the Hughs, Galts, and Stuckys – as they live out their lives on their respective cattle ranches.

-A&E Network’s rodeo reality show Rodeo Girls, only ran for one season (all six episodes are available on Amazon if you want to check out this show).
+A&E Network’s rodeo reality show Rodeo Girls, only ran for one season.
 But watching these awesome female athletes excel in such a physically-demanding competitive sport is all the entertainment that you’ll need (spoiler: one episode features a racy bikini rodeo!).